 With particular reference to tasks relating to risk management and control, the Risk Management and Internal Control Committee performs support functions for the Board of Directors:

-The Chairman of the Board of Statutory Auditors – or another statutory auditor designated by the Chairman from time to time – attends the work of the Committee.
+The Chairman of the Board of Statutory Auditors – and/or another statutory auditor designated by the Chairman from time to time – attends the work of the Committee.
 Whenever deemed appropriate, the Risk Management and Internal Control Committee and the Board of Statutory Auditors hold joint meetings.

 The Risk Management and Internal Control Committee, composed of only Independent Directors, carries out its work regarding Related-Party transactions and/or transactions with Associated Persons.